One of the benefits of CADMIM membership is access to world-class state-of-the-art facilities.

 Each UCI faculty member also has a dedicated research lab with specialized equipment for microdevice fabrication and testing, as well as access to shared facilities outside of engineering.
 Please visit faculty webpages under the “Meet the Team” tab.

 The Nanotechnology Core Facility (NCF) at the University of Illinois Chicago (UIC) is a central shared fabrication, processing, and characterization facility used by a diverse campus-wide research community.
-With over 4000 sq. ft. of clean room and laboratory space in the Engineering Research Facility, the NCF is one of the largest of its kind in the Chicago-metro area.
+With over 4000 sq. ft. of clean room and laboratory space, the NCF is one of the largest of its kind in the Chicago-metro area.
 The NCF includes capabilities in E-beam/Photo lithography, thin film deposition, sub-micron dry etching, various characterization equipment, and a Nanoscribe micro 3D printer (100nm resolution).
 The UIC Electron Microscopy Service (EMS) Core Facility is central facility offering access to scanning (SEM), transmission (TEM) and scanning transmission (STEM) electron microscopy.
-Rapid prototyping can be found at the UIC Innovation Center — 1,102 sq. ft. prototyping lab with 3D printing, CNC milling, laser cutting, electronics development, etc.Each UIC faculty member also has a dedicated research lab with specialized equipment as well as access to shared facilities outside of engineering.
+Rapid prototyping can be found at the Engineering MakerSpace — 1,102 sq. ft. prototyping lab with 3D printing, CNC milling, laser cutting, electronics development, etc.Each UIC faculty member also has a dedicated research lab with specialized equipment as well as access to shared facilities outside of engineering.
 Please visit faculty webpages under the “Meet the Team” tab.